Table of Contents

 With storage, that has a price attached to every access, the primary goal is make sure the money spent reading or writing is reduced.
 As every data store comes with a query planner, those can be smarter by automatically adding or removing indices over time by just looking at the queries coming in - you wouldn’t even need ML or AI for that 😀

-Another thing that becomes stupidly simple is to increase/reduce compute resources based on query response times - if the user has the requirement of halving response times, it would be easy to suggest how much the bigger node would cost to achieve that - of course that would require the ability to scale based on CPU and/or worker nodes.
+Another thing that becomes easier is to increase/reduce compute resources based on query response times - if the user has the requirement of halving response times, it would be possible to suggest how much the bigger node would cost to achieve that - that would require the ability to scale based on CPU and/or worker nodes.

 Ultimate goal: Assign exact costs to queries and inserts

 You may have heard of the wonderful term

 pay-for-execution, but I guess that sounds less fancy.
 However, what this

 mode of operations allows you when running your own code, is the ability to